-DTP was implemented in C++ and tested by simulating an array of processors searching for a feasible solution of a TPN, where exactly one node was assigned to each processor.
-The number of nodes in the TPN was varied between 1 and 100.
+A C++ implementation of DTP was used to test the run time performance of DTP by simulating an array of processors searching for a feasible solution to a TPN.
+Exactly one node was assigned to each processor and the number of nodes in the TPN was varied between 1 and 100.
 In each case, the number of TPN constructs (parallel, sequence or choose) was varied between 3 and 30 and the maximum recursive depth was varied between 4 and 10.
-Performance was measured by the number of listen-act-respond cycles completed by the processor network.
+Run time was measured by the number of listen-act-respond cycles completed by the processor network.